dheeraj2804/Business-Meeting-Summary-Generation/README.md

 ## Description

 This project involves the development of an innovative system for meeting summary generation.
 The system couples the audio-to-text transcription with both extractive and abstractive summarization pipelines to generate different kinds of summaries for easy understanding and interpretation.
 The system is also able to generate a meeting agenda that helps in better understanding the context of the meeting.
+* To see all the project related papers and documentations open [main](https://github.com/dheeraj2804/Business-Meeting-Summary-Generation/tree/main) brach

 ## Software Requirements

 1. Editor for HTML, CSS, Python, Flask - VS Code